Mosque lamp: Manufacture

-Later types
+History

+Oil lamps were introduced gradually into mosques and took time until they became common, which was around the end of the 7th century and the beginning of the 8th century.
+They survive in considerable numbers from the Middle Ages, especially the 13th and 14th centuries, with Cairo in Egypt and Aleppo and Damascus in Syria being the most important centers of production.

 The elaborate decorated types were mostly succeeded by plain glass oil lamps with a simple rim at the top, by which they were attached to (typically) a circular metal bar.
 Often these hang in tiers.
-Mosques today typically retain the hanging circular fittings, but use electric lights and glass shades of various sorts, not essentially different from other glass lampshades used in lighting other buildings.
+Mosques today have shifted to a more cost efficient, energy saving method of lighting by converting mosque lamps to electric lighting techniques.
+In most cases Mosques will retain the hanging circular fittings, but use electric lights and glass shades of various sorts, not essentially different from other glass lampshades used in lighting other buildings.
+Some cases, such as the Ar-Rahmaniah Mosque at Kampung Pengkalan Baharu have also incorporated energy saving techniques such as solar panels to power mosque lighting.

 Collecting

 In 2000, three 14th-century Mamluk mosque lamps in pristine condition from the collection of Bethsabée de Rothschild sold at Christie's in London for £1,763,750 (US$2,582K), £993,750 (US$1,455K) and £641,750 (US$937K).
+Other mosque lamp collections are held at the Louvre museum in Paris and the Cairo Museum of Islamic Art.
 In the second half of the 19th century, a number of forgeries, or expensive glass ornaments in the style of Mamluk lamps were produced in France and Italy.